Jack the Ripper Tour is a unique free tour in London that takes you back to the Victorian London.

 Starting in Tower Gateway DLR Station we will guide you to the alleyways of Whitechapel to finally end in Spitalfields Market, near Liverpool Street Station.

-The first stop will be behind the Chamberlain Pub where we will take you back to the night of August 31st 1888.
+The first stop of the tour will be behind the Chamberlain Pub where we will take you back to the night of August 31st 1888.
 We will then get a clearer view of St. Botolph Church, which has been a religious site for about 1000 years now.
 After that we will move to Mitre Square where we will talk about Catherine Eddows and then to Goulston Street where The Ripper took a piece of Catherine Eddows blood stained apron.
 We will lead you up a road called Toynbee Street where we will see a barber shop that quite proudly takes the name “Jack The Clipper”.
 After we will move to the next stop, Puma Court where Annie Chapman was escorted by an unknown gentleman… until we get to the last stop of this free walking tour in Spitafields Market.

 My friend and I went on the Jack the Ripper tour on a whim and we were SO happy that we did!
 During the two hour walking tour led by Victor, we learned so much about the history and theories of Jack the Ripper as well as the history of the Whitechapel area during the 1880’s.